bakdata/kafka-connect-plugins/README.md

 Converts a byte record using the given converter class.
 The [MirrorMaker](https://github.com/apache/kafka/blob/trunk/connect/mirror/README.md)
 connector uses byte array records.
-To process these records, we need to convert them to string first.
+To apply other SMTs to these records, we need to convert them to the appropriate format first.

 Use the concrete transformation type designed for the record key (`com.bakdata.kafka.Convert$Key`) or value (`com.bakdata.kafka.Convert$Value`).